Ley (crater)

 Ley is a lunar impact crater that is located across the southern rim of the much larger walled plain Campbell.
 Intruding into the south-southwestern rim of Ley is the slightly larger crater Von Neumann.
 The debris from the formation of Von Neumann has produced a bulging rampart that occupies the southwest interior floor of Ley.
 The outer rim of Ley has undergone impact erosion, and is marked by a number of small craters.
 The inner wall is also worn, and the interior floor is pock-marked by a number of small craters.
 There is a small, cup-shaped crater on the floor to the northwest of the midpoint.

+Prior to formal naming by the IAU in 1970, Ley was called Crater 59.